 Travel Link and Saga Holidays set up a charitable centre in 2012 which accommodates both a kindergarten and a library equipped with computers.

-A new room has just been constructed and opened in 2015 for girls who have missed out on school and for women to have classes in such things as literacy, embroidery and weaving.
+A new room was constructed and opened in 2015 for girls who have missed out on school and for women to have classes in such things as literacy, embroidery and weaving.
 There are currently 24 pupils (8 boys, 16 girls) aged 4 to 6 all taught by 1 teacher.
 There are also 25 secondary school pupils who use the library for their homework and 32 women (aged 17 to 50) who benefit from the multifunctional centre.

 The children in both villages after the age of 6 go to the government primary schools which are 1/2 to 1 km from their homes.
 Secondary schools are 2 to 3 kms away.
-Subjects in these schools are taught in Arabic, hence the critical need for pre-education in the villages.